xiaoyang-sde/knowledge-base/docs/ddia/05-replication.md

 #### Last write wins

-Last write wins is an approach to achieve eventual convergence, which ensures that each replica ned only store the most recent value.
+Last write wins is an approach to achieve eventual convergence, which ensures that each replica need only store the most recent value.
 The client could attach a timestamp to each write, and the node accepts the write with the largest timestamp.

 #### Capturing the happens-before relationship